How do you get a narcissist to leave you alone?

 If you have children, grey rock and level up.
-Or if it would mean cutting off good family members, again still block them and their flying monkeys on everything.
+Or if it would mean cutting off genuine family members, again, still block them and their flying monkeys on everything.
 And only leave online communication open, set up a separate email address, or have a cheap second phone with a new sim / new number that is only used for communication between the two of you, so you only look when needed and prepared and also so you can keep everything in writing for further evidence.

 With grey rock, it’s.